Fire Ban in Effect Read More >

 FAQ

-Why is the Town interested in buying the Eaglecrest Lands?
+Why is the Town buying the Eaglecrest Lands?

-Purchasing the lands will end the uncertainty and speculation over the course’s future.
-It will allow the Town to control land use, placing the future of the lands into public hands.
+Purchasing the lands ends years of uncertainty and speculation over the course’s future.
+It allows the Town to control land use, placing the future of the lands into public hands.

-The acquisition will secure long-term community control, improve a 9-hole golf course, support needed housing opportunities and advance environmental and climate goals.
+The acquisition secures long-term community control, improves a 9-hole golf course, supports needed housing opportunities and advances environmental and climate goals.

 What are the benefits for Qualicum Beach?